Pages

 Spotting the flaws in casino card-shuffling machines

-Ever feel like others at your poker table seem to have an unfair advantage?
+(Image: Etienne Ansotte/Rex Features) Ever feel like others at your poker table seem to have an unfair advantage?
 Like you were up against a team of expert card counters like the notoriously successful MIT Blackjack team?
+Well, you might be, but at least you can take comfort in the fact that a team of statisticians from Stanford University, US, are now making things fairer.
+They recently...

 Readmore...